Itanium: Systems

 By 2006, HP manufactured at least 80% of all Itanium systems, and sold 7,200 in the first quarter of 2006.

 The bulk of systems sold were enterprise servers and machines for large-scale technical computing, with an average selling price per system in excess of US$200,000.
 A typical system used eight or more Itanium processors.

 By 2012, only a few manufacturers offered Itanium systems, including HP, Bull, NEC, Inspur and Huawei.
 In addition, Intel offered a chassis that could be used by system integrators to build Itanium systems.

 By 2015, only HP supplied Itanium-based systems.
 When HP split in late 2015, Itanium systems (branded as Integrity) were handled by Hewlett Packard Enterprise (HPE), with a major update in 2017 (Integrity i6, and HP-UX 11i v3 Update 16).
-HPE also supports a few other operating systems, including Windows up to Server 2008 R2, Linux, OpenVMS and NonStop.
-Itanium is not affected by Spectre or Meltdown.
+HPE also supports a few other operating systems, including Windows up to Server 2008 R2, Linux, OpenVMS and Tandem NonStop.
+Itanium is not affected by Spectre or Meltdown security vulnerabilities.